 What do I need to know?

-When you request a chat, there will be a text box where you can tell us a little bit about your reason for your visit.
-Fill out a brief questionnaire about how you are doing at the moment.
-At the start of your chat, our staff member will welcome you, introduce themselves and invite you to say a little more about what you’d like support with.
+At the start of your chat, a clinician will welcome you, introduce themselves and invite you to say a little more about what you’d like support with.

 Can I be anonymous?